-She got her nightgown on and sighed with relief as she was decently covered.
-It was hot, but the nightgown was a necessity.
+She put a new bra on and got into her nightgown.
+She sighed with relief as she was decently covered.
+It was hot, but the nightgown - and the bra, of course- was a necessity.
 One of the topics at Tuesday tea one time had been about people sleeping naked.
 Gladys and Ethyl had been appropriately horrified at that idea.
 What was the world coming to when people acted like animals?

 She lay in bed, still not sleepy.
 Her plan had worked, even though she knew she didn’t have anything to do with that.
 When he’d finally said it was getting late and that he’d kept her much too long, he’d said it was fun!

 More importantly, he’d suggested that he wanted to get to know her even better.
 She blinked in the dark, as his final words came back into her mind and struck her just as hard as they had when first spoken.

 “Would you like to have a picnic with me sometime?” he’d asked.